gvsam7/GeoMap/README.md

 ## Description

-The project's aim is to apply deep learning techniques, to map cement plants in China and help monitor the pollution.
+The project's aim is to employ satellite remote sensing data and apply deep learning techniques, to map cement plants in China and help monitor the pollution.

 ![China](https://github.com/gvsam7/GeoMap/blob/main/Images/China_cement.PNG)